Cameron-Anderson2001/Software-Engineering-portfolio/README.md

 This is Cameron Andersons software engineering portfolio from my time at Torrens university.
 This also has other projects I have been working on.
+This will be updated regularly.